Cowell, Mark W. A Reference Grammar of Syrian Arabic. University of Michigan Press, 1964. GoogleBooks

 Brustad, Kristen.
 The Syntax of Spoken Arabic: A Comparative Study of Moroccan, Egyptian, Syrian, and Kuwaiti Dialects.
 Georgetown University Press, 2000.
 GoogleBooks

 An interesting but rather complicated book.
-I have found it to be a bit overkill since I’m learning one dialect, not four!
+I have found it to be a bit overkill, but I’m still glad I own it.

 Huxley, Henry Minor.
 Syrian Songs, Proverbs, and Stories: Collected, Translated, and Annotated.
 Journal of the American Oriental Society, 1902.
 Archive.org